gutwenger/g2DateFormat/README.md

 This library attempts to provide an easier way to retrieve datetime data by manipulating JS date and time.

+This library is **easy to use** and **highly customisable**!

+Not only can this library help you to acquire current datatime, it can also retrieve specific datetime with timezone offset!

 ## Getting Started
 ### Install